Help! My dog is Growling at me!

 Have you been on the receiving end of a low, rumbling growl from your furry friend and now you’re left wondering if they’ve got anger issues, or if this is the start of a downward spiral of aggressive behavior?

 First off, take a deep breath.
 You’re not alone.
-And while those growls definitely aren’t an indicator of some unsolvable behavior problem, they are a sign that you need to get curious about what might really be going on.
+And while a dog growling at you definitely isn’t a sign of some unsolvable behavior problem, it is a sign that you need to get curious about what might really be going on.
 Let’s break it down and see what you can do about it.

 Growling is a natural part of a dog’s communication toolkit.
 Dogs use growls to express a range of emotions, from fear and annoyance to pure joy during playtime.

-Generally, in our interactions with dogs, growls often come up in situations where a dog is uncomfortable or not ok with something and we haven’t picked up on their earlier, more subtle signs of them telling us this.
+Generally, in our interactions with dogs, growling comes up in situations where a dog is uncomfortable and we haven’t picked up on their earlier, more subtle signs of discomfort.

 The Canine Ladder of Aggression covers some of those earlier signs of discomfort that lead up to a growl.